searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_MAGENTO2.md

 });
 ```

+> [!NOTE]
-**Note:** In the above code, we concat `visibilityFilters` and `backgroundFilters` to the search controller.
+> In the above code, we concat `visibilityFilters` and `backgroundFilters` to the search controller.
 The autocomplete controller only needs a background filter on visibility.

 ## Additional Targets (Optional)